 Welcome to the Myrick Park Native Gardens

-The Myrick Park Center is surrounded by nine native gardens containing a multitude of native species, habitats, and educational opportunities.
+The Myrick Park Center is surrounded by eight native gardens containing a multitude of native species, habitats, and educational opportunities.
 While the gardens are maintained by the Master Gardeners and the Master Naturalist, they fit right into the existing ecosystem.
 Not only are these gardens beautiful, but they also demonstrate the healthy codependency between flora and fauna.
 Keep reading to learn more about these impressive gardens and what you can do to support native plants.

 Volunteer in Our Gardens!